 Look out for our newsletters in your inbox soon.

 Virginia is home to hundreds of vineyards, many of which are compiled with a handful of wine trails.
-Chesapeake is historic with incredible waterside scenery, so maybe one of our favorite trails to start with.
-Begin at Ingleside Vineyards, then trek to Vault Field, Rivah and General’s Ridge Vineyards.
+Chesapeake is historic with incredible waterside scenery, so may be one of our favorite trails to start with.
+Begin at Ingleside Vineyards, then trek to Vault Field, Rivah, and General’s Ridge Vineyards.
 Colonial Beach makes for a lovely stop to enjoy both scenery and significant sites, while Dockside Restaurant and Tiki Bar has that fun beach atmosphere with water views and highly praised crab cakes.
 Ingleside Vineyards offers eclectic lodging via precious cottages, so making the 15-minute drive back from the beach could be a good option.
 Head southeast to The Dog and Oyster for more wine adventures!
-Nearby is Ditchley Cider Works and Farm, and Good Luck Cellars who under normal circumstances has refreshing sangria Sundays.
+Nearby is Ditchley Cider Works and Farm, and Good Luck Cellars is known for its sangria Sundays.
 Jacey Vineyards warrants more than a few hours, then whip back up and over to Caret Cellars to round out the trip.

 Idaho wine country stretches much of the state, up to the dramatic mountains of the north, down to the more desert-esque portions.
 Fly into Boise and stop by trendy spots on the river, such as Telaya.
 Stay a night and try out the artisan homemade ice-cream prosecco floats at The STIL, while grabbing some vegan berry glazed treats at Guru Donuts in the morning.
 Forge north to the oldest winery in the state, Camas Prairie, for a must-try varietal made with huckleberry.
 The northern region has much to offer with establishments like Coeur d’Alene Cellars, a family-owned business.